FreeRADIUS/freeradius-server/src/lib/bio/README.md

   it needs to do.
 It exposes APIs for the caller (who must know what it is).
 It has its own callbacks to modify its operation.

-* not thread-safe.
-Use locks, people.
+* the bios do _not_ need to be thread-safe.

-There are explicit _non-goals_ for the bio API.
+There are some explicit _non-goals_ for the bio API.
 These non-goals are issues which are outside of the scope of bios, such as:

 * As an outcome of simplicity, there are no bio-specific wrappers for